solana-mobile/solana-mobile-doc-site/docs/getting-started/hello_world_tutorial.md

 import TabItem from '@theme/TabItem';
 import SideBySideLayout from "../../src/layouts/SideBySideLayout"

-In this tutorial, we'll walk you through the process of setting up an Android React Native project and use our Javascript SDK to build a simple user interface that allows you to connect to a mobile wallet, request an airdrop, and send a message to the Solana network.
+In this tutorial, we'll walk you through the process of setting up an Android React Native project and use the Mobile Wallet Adapter Javascript SDK to build a simple user interface that allows you to connect to a mobile wallet, request an airdrop, and send a message to the Solana network.

 By the end of this tutorial, you'll have an understanding of how to use the Solana Mobile SDK to build dApps that can interact with the Solana Blockchain.